 To use the subtask widget, or any other widget for that matter, you must be editing a workflow.

-You can edit a workflow by clicking the three dots next to its name (or click your workflow’s name) then when the right-hand menu opens, select “Edit”.
+You can edit a workflow by clicking its name then clicking “Edit” in the top right corner.

 Click on the task you want to add a subtask to, then cast your eye to the right-hand widget menu.

 In the content section of your editor, you can add subtasks by clicking the name “Subtasks“, or drag and drop it into place in the center of your screen.

 Start typing in the empty fields to add details.